sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 2. Once you have generated a token, navigate to your VS Code Settings, then navigate to "Extension settings".
 3. Navigate to `Code preferences`, then click `Settings`.
 4. Search for `Sourcegraph`, and enter the newly generated access token as well as your Sourcegraph instance URL.
+5. Add custom headers using the `sourcegraph.requestHeaders` setting (added in v2.0.9) if a specific header is required to make connection to your private instance.

 ## Keyboard Shortcuts: